chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/LwIP/LwIP_TCP_Echo_Client/readme.txt

       than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.

-@note The application need to ensure that the SysTick time base is always set to 1 millisecond
+@note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

-For more details about this application, refer to UM1713 "STM32Cube interfacing with LwIP and examples"
+For more details about this application, refer to UM1713 "STM32Cube interfacing with LwIP and applications"

 @par Directory contents